Milani1999/Online-Library/README.md

 Clone/download the project
 Open the project in the code editor
-inside the server folder create .env file and put these codes (you can use the database inside(server/Database/onlinelibrary.sql))
+inside the server folder create .env file and put these codes.

 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1